Ali Muhammad Brown

 Ali Muhammad Brown (born 1985) is a convicted murderer in a 2014 murder spree.
 Brown has confessed and pleaded guilty to killing Ahmed Said, Dwone Anderson-Young, and Leroy Henderson in Seattle and 19-year-old college student Brendan Tevlin in West Orange, New Jersey, between April and June 2014.
-Brown was previously convicted of bank fraud believed to be in support of terrorists in Somalia, and "communication with a minor for immoral purposes".
+Brown was previously convicted of bank fraud and "communication with a minor for immoral purposes".

 After his arrest, Brown told investigators that he is guided strictly by his faith, and that the killings were "just" because they were in retaliation for actions by the U.S. government in Iraq, Syria and Afghanistan.

 Timeline

 Brown was born in the United States, and he has family in New Jersey.

 From January 2002 to November 2004, Brown with three accomplices defrauded the Bank of America, Washington Mutual, Wells Fargo, and other banks out of large sums of money.
 The group was led by barber shop owner Ruben Shumpert, who later fled to Somalia, where he died fighting for Al-Shabaab.
 The check kiting scam involved depositing bad checks, and then withdrawing cash before the checks were returned.
 Authorities believed that the effort was to fund militant Islamist terrorist groups in Somalia, but were unable to prove the link.
 In 2005, Brown pleaded guilty to using stolen information to forge checks as part of a fraud ring and was sentenced to probation.

 In March 2012, Brown pleaded guilty to "communication with a minor for immoral purposes" and served a year in prison.

 On April 27, 2014, Leroy Henderson was walking home from a store in the Seattle suburb of Skyway when he was shot 10 times and killed by a man later identified as Brown in a drive-by shooting in his girlfriend's Dodge Durango.

 On June 1, Ahmed Said, 27, and Dwone Anderson-Young, 23, were murdered execution-style shortly after midnight in the Leschi neighborhood of Seattle shortly after they left a gay nightclub.
 Both victims were gay, Ahmed Said was apparently lured by being contacted on Grindr, a hookup app for gay and bisexual men.
 The case was soon investigated as a possible hate crime.
 They were shot multiple times in Said's car and the suspect left a bloody palm print behind, along with distinctive 9mm casings.

 On June 25, 2014, 19-year-old college student Brendan Tevlin was returning from a friend's house in a Jeep Liberty to his home when he was approached by three men at an intersection in West Orange, New Jersey.
 While Eric Williams, 18, stayed in his car, Brown and Jeremy Villagran, 19, surrounded Tevlin's car as Brown opened fire into the closed passenger window 10 times and striking Tevlin eight times.
 Brown pushed the body onto the passenger seat floor and drove to an apartment complex about a mile away, and stole some personal items.